biouno/biouno.github.io/content/projects/jenkins-update-site.md

 ---

 {{< callout emoji="👾">}}
-The BioUno Jenkins update site is down.
+The BioUno Jenkins update site is offline.
 You can rebuild it locally, or install plug-ins manually.
 {{< /callout >}}

 The plug-ins developed for BioUno are too niche-specific and thus aren't released to